1/16/2019

 Marty Mosby

-Hey Marty.
+Hey, Marty.
 Thanks.
 Hey.
 I had two questions.
 One was on merchant processing.
 The other fees in the processing business are growing double digits.
 Yeah, we're still not seeing merchant processing kind of kick in.
-So I just wanted from the business standpoint, I know that there's been some dynamics in that competitive environment where five years ago it was very favorable and then now the big players kind of back in tow.
+So I just wanted, from the business standpoint, I know that there's been some dynamics in that competitive environment where five years ago it was very favorable, and then now the big player is kind of back in its hose.
 So just your thoughts about the competitive environment and what you're seeing in merchant processing.

 speaker

-Yeah, from a merchant processing standpoint again, I think that from a competitive standpoint, there had been a shift over the years really from what I would call financial institution portfolio type of business to really more tech-led sort of business growth, relying more on digital integrated software providers, being focused on industry segments and those sorts of things.
-And we as part of our investment, we've been making that shift as well.
-And so that's why when we think about next year, we continue to see and expect same-star sales, but also a new business accelerate and grow.
-And I think that's going to be a big driver.
-But that's been kind of a competitive shift that's been taking place.
-I think the positive thing as we shift more into that tech-led is that it has higher growth rates and better margins than kind of the traditional business.
-And as we've talked about, Marty, in the past, this is really a business that has moved away from just transaction processing to being able to really provide to merchants information.
-And that's why that tech-led sort of investment and spend and initiatives is critically important.
+Yeah, you know, from a merchant processing standpoint, again, I think that from a competitive standpoint, you know, there had been a shift over the years really from what I would call financial institution portfolio type of business to, you really more tech-led sort of business growth, relying more on digital integrated software providers, being focused on industry segments and those sorts of things.
+And we, as part of our investment, we've been making that shift as well.
+And so that's why when we think about next year, we continue to see and expect same-star sales, but also a new business, Accelerate, and grow, and I think that's going to be a big driver.
+But, you know, that's been kind of the competitive shift that's been taking place.
+You know, I think the positive thing as we shift more into that tech-led is that it has higher growth rates and better margins than kind of the traditional business.
+And as we've talked about, Marty, in the past, you know, this is really a business that has moved away from just transaction processing to being able to really provide to merchants information And that's why that tech-led sort of investment and spend and initiative is critically important.

 speaker